TalibPierson/HW0/README.md

 MEAN: 0.2932801451193473us
 MAX:  0.5013454386592047us

-I picked sizes and iterations such that their product is 2^24 because I thought that if I multuply the size of a problem by some number, I should divide the number of iterations of it by that same number so that my computer doesn't take too long to process the test, and to get a feel for how different balances between size and iteratiosn affects mean time per coordinate.
+I picked sizes and iterations such that their product is 2^24 because I thought that if I multuply the size of a problem by some number, I should divide the number of iterations of it by that same number so that my computer doesn't take too long to process the test, and to get a feel for how different balances between size and iterations affect mean time per coordinate.

 ### b.
 I measured three times and picked the middle number each time.